SpellholdStudios/1pp/README.md

   - [102-103] 1ppv4: Extended palette entries (102_compat.tph and 103_extpal.tph)
     - Copied entire folders instead of infinite lines of code.
+    - Fixed random color entries in character customization (thanks skellytz!): Now all hair, skin, major/minor colors you pick in the character customization will stick on game load (i.e., the colors aren't from the random range anymore).

   - [104] 1ppv4: GUI additions for BGII (104_core.tph)
     - Copied entire folders instead of infinite lines.